Who We Are

 I-REACH External Advisors

-Dr. Adams’ research focuses on racial and socioeconomic disparities in chronic disease treatment outcomes, specifically evaluating how changes in drug coverage policy impact access to essential medications and understanding the drivers of disparities in treatment adherence among insured populations.
+Dr. Adams’ research focuses on chronic disease treatment outcomes, specifically evaluating how changes in drug coverage policy impact access to essential medications and understanding the drivers of treatment adherence among insured populations.

-Dr. Barnes’ research interests include disparities in chronic diseases of aging, cognitive decline, and risk factors for Alzheimer’s disease.
+Dr. Barnes’ research interests include outcomes in chronic diseases of aging, cognitive decline, and risk factors for Alzheimer’s disease.

 Dr. Gurwitz focuses on geriatric and gerontologic research, medication use and patient safety, and epidemiology of chronic diseases and multimorbidity.

-Stephanie House works with the University of Wisconsin Center for the Improvement of Mentored Experiences in Research (CIMER) as the Culturally Aware Mentoring (CAM) Project Co-lead, building a sustainable infrastructure for ongoing implementation and dissemination of the CAM workshop.
+Stephanie House works with the University of Wisconsin Center for the Improvement of Mentored Experiences in Research (CIMER) as the project o-lead, building a sustainable infrastructure for ongoing implementation and dissemination of the mentoring workshop.

 Dr. Cohen’s research focuses on aspects of the pathways to functional decline and resilience with aging, geriatric assessment, cancer, and anemia in the elderly.